AFTEA is a public charity professional organization

 ARTICLE VII- Ratification

 This Constitution shall be ratified by an affirmative vote of two-thirds (2/3) of the members present for such purpose and shall take effect immediately after its ratification.
-A copy of the Ratified Constitution must be submitted to the Secretariat of the Executive Board of New York for record keeping purposes.
+A copy of the Ratified Constitution must be submitted to the Secretariat of the Executive Board of New York for purposes of record keeping.

 BY-LAWS OF THE AFTEA, Inc